Trees: our natural allies for living longer, healthier and happier lives

-Escaping into nature has always been a solace of mine.
-Getting away from the busyness of life, to quiet my mind, and be present in the moment, whether to watch and hear the leaves dance in the wind, to feel the freshness of a breeze or the warmth of the sun against my face.
+Escaping into nature has become a solace for many of us during the last few years.
+Getting away from the busyness of life, quieting our mind, and being present in the moment, whether to watch and hear the leaves dance in the wind, to feel the freshness of a breeze or the warmth of the sun against our face.

 Trees are good for our mental well-being

-Instinctively, I always knew being in the trees and forests made me feel better, calmer, less stressed, however I didn’t know why.
+Instinctively, we all know that being near trees and in a forests makes us feel better, calmer, less stressed, however do we know why?

 The idea of being in the forest or practicing forest bathing, or shinrin-yoku, as it was first coined in Japan, is a practice of slowly walking through a forest and experiencing it through all your senses.
 It may sound deceptively simple, and it is, yet the benefits that result are anything but.
 Spending time in the trees and the forests is just plain good for us, as the growing body of scientific research shows.